StellaSFE96/swedcon18-lia-test/TEST.md

 # 1. Explain what is Long polling

-Long polling is a method of achieving near real-time communication by repeatedly sending HTTP requests to a server, waiting for a response, and then sending another request.
+As i have recently learned, Long polling is a method of achieving near real-time communication by repeatedly sending HTTP requests to a server, waiting for a response, and then sending another request.
 This is in contrast to short polling, which sends a request at a fixed interval regardless of whether a response has been received.

 ## a. provide a example implementation of long polling